 Brief Research Synopsis

 Stephan Irle has performed research in computational chemistry and materials sciences in Germany, Austria, the United States, and Japan.
-He has been a founding principal investigator at the Institute of Transformative Bio-Molecules (WPI-ITbM) at Nagoya University and member of the Japanese “post-K supercomputer” support project.
-His specialty is the quantum chemical study of complex systems on exascale and quantum computing platforms.
-Target areas are soft matter and biosimulations, excited states of large molecules, electrochemistry, catalysis and geosciences.
+His specialty is the quantum chemical study of complex systems.
+Target areas are soft matter and biosimulations, excited states of large molecules, and catalysis.
 Complementary studies of physicochemical properties, theoretical spectroscopy, and the development of methodologies including approximate quantum chemical methods and machine learning-based solutions for inverse design problems accompany this research.